students and their families historically encountered many negative experiences

 suicide and violence.

-Taking a learning stance, and holding openness for Indigenous ways of knowing, the SMH professional can help students to recognize and build on their strengths in meaningful ways.
+Taking a learning stance, and holding openness for Indigenous ways of knowing, the school mental health professional can help students to recognize and build on their strengths in meaningful ways.
 They can also help educators to work alongside community to highlight wellness approaches in the classroom that emphasize locally-relevant culture, language, and belonging.

 The following web consultations were led by Dr. Brenda Restoule, First Peoples Wellness Circle.
 Several special guests also joined many of these informative and interactive learning sessions.
 For access to any of these webinars, as someone serving Indigenous student mental health, please contact us.